The Fyodorov-Bouchaud formula and Liouville conformal field theory: Boundary Liouville Conformal Field Theory

 where

-The above definition may appear to be convoluted but it is simply the consequence of removing $e^{-\frac{1}{4 \pi} \int_{\mathbb{H}} |\partial^{\hat{g}} X|^2 \hat{g}(z) dz^2 } D_{\hat{g}}X$ from \eqref{def_formal} and saying that $X$ now becomes $X +c$, where $X$ is our GFF of covariance \eqref{cov_h} and $c$ is a constant integrated with respect to the Lebesgue measure on $\mathbb{R}$.
-This $c$ is called the zero mode in physics, it corresponds to the fact that $ |\partial^{\hat{g}} X|^2$ only determines the field up to a constant (see \cite{Sphere} for more details).
+At first glance the above definition may appear to be convoluted but it is simply the consequence of replacing the $e^{-\frac{1}{4 \pi} \int_{\mathbb{H}} |\partial^{\hat{g}} X|^2 \hat{g}(z) dz^2 } D_{\hat{g}}X$ in \eqref{def_formal} by the expectation of the GFF, i.e. $X$ now becomes $X +c$, where $X$ is our GFF with covariance \eqref{cov_h} and $c$ is a constant integrated with respect to the Lebesgue measure on $\mathbb{R}$.
+As performed in \cite{Disk}, notice that for every exponential of $X_{\epsilon}$ we accompany it with a suitable power of $\epsilon$ to compensate the divergence of $\mathbb{E}[X_{\epsilon}^2]$ in order to have a well-defined limit as $\epsilon \rightarrow 0$.
+The $c$ is called the zero mode in physics, it corresponds to the fact that $ |\partial^{\hat{g}} X|^2$ only determines the field up to a constant.
+It is required to construct a conformally invariant functional that does not depend on the choice we have made for $X$ through \eqref{av}, see \cite{Sphere} for more details.
 To obtain \eqref{reg_partition} we have also used \eqref{av} and the explicit values of $R_{\hat{g}}$ and $K_{\hat{g}}$.
-The limit \eqref{reg_partition} exists and is non zero if and only if the insertions obey the Seiberg bounds which are:
+Following the results of \cite{Disk}, the limit \eqref{reg_partition} exists and is non zero if and only if the insertions obey the Seiberg bounds which are:\footnote{Note that in our case we are only working with the boundary GMC measure so the extra condition $\alpha_i <Q$ present in \cite{Disk} does not appear here since the GMC does not have to integrate the insertions in the bulk.}